jvlsg/Shrimp/README.md

 - [ ] Profiles / configs w/ variables
 - [ ] History
 - [ ] Expansion
+- [ ] Proper parsing

 ## Advanced features
 No guarantee of implementing
 - [ ] Scripting compatibility w/ bash
 - [ ] Autocompletion
+- [ ] Parsing (Lexer -> Parser)

+### Lexer
+* The Lexical analyzer separates input into tokens.
+* The lexer will read the input character by character and it will try to match the input with each token
+* Regular expressions describe each token